What is a sinking fund, exactly?

 10 Ways For How To Manage Money Better

 The Best Money Habits To Transform Your Wealth And Happiness

 Sinking Funds Categories

-Everyone is different so your sinking fund categories will likely be different to mine.
+Everyone is different so your sinking fund list of categories will likely be different to mine.

-When I got started with my savings pots I had the following categories:
+When I got started with my savings pots my essential sinking funds list looked like this:

 - New (to us) car